SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 I had been working on building an in-memory LFU cache (least frequently used cache) and now that it is done, I thought of writing about the building blocks of an LFU cache.
 This article shares the building blocks of an LFU cache along with the ideas from two research papers: [TinyLFU](https://dgraph.io/blog/refs/TinyLFU%20-%20A%20Highly%20Efficient%20Cache%20Admission%20Policy.pdf) and [BP-Wrapper](https://dgraph.io/blog/refs/bp_wrapper.pdf)

-[CacheD](https://github.com/SarthakMakhija/cached) is the name of my cache, and it is inspired from [Ristretto](https://github.com/dgraph-io/ristretto).
+[CacheD](https://github.com/SarthakMakhija/cached) is the name of my cache, and it is inspired by [Ristretto](https://github.com/dgraph-io/ristretto).
 I know **CacheD** is a very creative name.
 Thank you.

 Let's get started.